ericoporto/agsworks/README.md

 An effort should be done to support at minimum

 - achievements,
-- leaderboards,
-- stats,
-- friends.

 - look into steamdeck stuff for steam

 Additional features may be store specific, and will be added later.

+For Compatibility, it may also support leaderboards, stats, and friends.